oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - `firstDetectionRunInstanceGuid` of type `string`, optional.
     - `lastDetectionRunInstanceGuid` of type `string`, optional.

+- [Issue #283](https://github.com/oasis-tcs/sarif-spec/issues/283): "result.message SHALL be present constraint should be added to schema"

+    In the `result` object:

+    - Add `message` to the list of required properties.

 ## Changes not yet approved

 - [Issue #202](https://github.com/oasis-tcs/sarif-spec/issues/202): "Restore threadFlowLocation.kind"